What Is Parentification?

 While all parents may run the risk of parentifying his or her child, there are a few types of parents who run a higher risk of emotionally damaging their child through parentification.
 These include:

 Parents who suffer personality disorders, including narcissistic personality disorder, antisocial personality disorder, histrionic personality disorder, borderline personality disorder, and dependent personality disorder.
-Click each name to learn more about the specific personality disorders.

-Parents who are alcoholics.
+Parents who are alcoholics or drug addicts.

 Parents who have a serious, chronic illness.